• Skip to primary navigation

 The Bernardin/Ball Compete Book of Home Preserving 2020 edition on a wooden background

-Note: Commissioned by the company behind Ball mason jars, this book is branded as the Bernardin Complete Book of Home Preserving in Canada, and as the Ball Complete Book of Home Preserving down in the United States.
+Note: Commissioned by the company behind Ball Mason jars, this book is branded as the Bernardin Complete Book of Home Preserving in Canada, and as the Ball Complete Book of Home Preserving in the United States.
 However, the content is the same.
 The Bernardin version shows metric measurements as well as imperial measurements.

 True, there are a lot of free resources about canning available online.
 However, there’s just something about a big book sitting on your kitchen counter that you can reference throughout the canning process.
 It’s also nice to leaf through for inspiration when you’ve harvesting vegetables that need to be “put up”.